Management Planning

 Rule 4(1)(g) emphasizes that CFR management must be sustainable and equitable, aligning with the Act’s goal to enhance forest-dwelling communities’ livelihoods.

-Management plans must be adapted to local languages and contexts while maintaining these overarching goals.
-This ensures community-led conservation and resource management are practical and inclusive.
+• - Management plans must be made in local languages and suited to local contexts while maintaining these overarching goals.
+This ensures community-led resource management and conservation is practical and inclusive.

 Scroll to Top